sea-edge/resume/docs/README.md

    - Amazon Aurora
    - AWS CDK

-Cryptocurrency Lending System for Crypto Asset Exchange
+Cryptocurrency Lending and Transfer System for Crypto Asset Exchange
 - **Project scale：**
     - Scrum development with an average team of 10 people
 - **Role：**